 Most definitely!
 KLRC also simulcasts on our other frequency, 101.1 FM.
 In addition, two translators that help to strengthen our signal in certain areas.
 You can listen to KLRC at 99.1 FM in the Bentonville area, and at 103.5 FM in Springdale.
 And of course, you can listen to KLRC from anywhere in the world using our online stream here at KLRC.com, or via our apps for iOS and Android.

 I've heard KLRC is listener supported.
 Can you explain what that means?

-It's about like it sounds - as a non-commercial radio station, KLRC exists through the generous support of listeners who believe in the power of Christian radio.
+It's about like it sounds!
+As a non-commercial radio station, KLRC exists through the generous support of listeners who believe in the power of Christian radio.
 In fact, around 75% of KLRC's overall budget is listener support.
-We have an annual Sharathon event each Spring where we raise the majority of that money.
-However, you can give to KLRC any time of the year, using our secure online system.
+We have annual fundraising events each spring and fall where we raise the majority of that money.
+However, you can give to KLRC any time of the year using our secure online system.